yulya3102/agda-asm/paper/Acknowledgements.md

 This work could not have happened without help, advice and comments kindly provided by Jan Malakhovski.
 I would like to thank Vladimir Ulyantsev for help in various steps of writing this paper.
-I would like to thank Sergey Sinchuk and Xavier Leroy for their helpful advice and comments, which significantly improved previous versions of this article.
+I would like to thank Sergey Sinchuk, Xavier Leroy and three anonymous reviewers for their helpful advice and comments, which significantly improved previous versions of this article.